Josh Ramirez

 Slide 22 of the deck.
 Title card on a black background.
 Educational arc was officially over.

-Whole tweet was a Solana contract address with two hashtags underneath.
+The announcement was just the Solana contract address with two hashtags underneath.
 No copy.
 No image.
 14 replies, 8 likes, 6K views.

 The whole tweet.